Peterborough ditch murders

 The Peterborough ditch murders were a series of murders which took place in Cambridgeshire, England, in March 2013.
 All three victims were male and died from stab wounds.
 Their bodies were discovered dumped in ditches outside Peterborough.
 In Hereford, two other men were stabbed but survived.
-The perpetrator was Joanne Christine Dennehy, a Cambridgeshire woman, who was later sentenced to life imprisonment with a whole life order.
+The perpetrator was Joanna Christine Dennehy, a Cambridgeshire woman, who was later sentenced to life imprisonment with a whole life order.

 Victims

-Kevin Lee was a property developer, landlord and lover of Dennehy.
-Lukasz Slaboszewski, a Polish national, met Dennehy through a shared interest in drink and drugs, and John Chapman was a housemate of Dennehy.
-Slaboszewski was killed at some point between 19 and 29 March 2013.
+Kevin Lee was a property developer, landlord and lover of Dennehy. Łukasz Słaboszewski, a Polish national, met Dennehy through a shared interest in drink and drugs, and John Chapman was a housemate of Dennehy.
+Słaboszewski was killed at some point between 19 and 29 March 2013.
 Both Lee and Chapman were killed on 29 March.
 Lee's body was found the next day near Newborough; Dennehy had dressed his body in a black sequined dress before dumping the corpse.
-The bodies of Slaboszewski and Chapman were found on 3 April near Thorney with stab wounds.
+The bodies of Słaboszewski and Chapman were found on 3 April near Thorney with stab wounds.

-Dennehy put Slaboszewski's remains in a bin, and brought a 14-year-old girl whom she had befriended to see them.
+Dennehy put Słaboszewski's remains in a bin, and brought a 14-year-old girl whom she had befriended to see them.
 After the killings, Dennehy's friend Gary Stretch (formerly known as Gary Richards) drove her to Hereford where she stabbed two men, chosen separately and at random.
 Both survived.
 Both were dog walkers; she stole the second man's dog.
-Another man, travelling in the car unwillingly, was later cleared of criminal involvement in the attacks.
+Another man, Mark Lloyd, travelling in the car unwillingly, was later cleared of criminal involvement in the attacks.

 Victim selection and motives

 Dennehy, born August 1982 in St Albans, Hertfordshire, grew up in nearby Harpenden, and was an absent mother of two young children at the time of the killings.
-She specifically targeted men during her killing spree, telling her acquaintance Mark Lloyd that she did not wish to kill a woman, especially not a woman with children.
+She specifically targeted men during her killing spree, telling Lloyd that she did not wish to kill a woman, especially not a woman with children.
 Lloyd stated Dennehy had wanted to kill nine men in total, seeking to be like Bonnie and Clyde.
 Dennehy stabbed men for the purpose of "entertainment", telling Stretch, "I want my fun.
 I need you to get my fun."
 She later told a psychiatrist that she had found murder to be "moreish" and that after the first killing she "got a taste for it."